boonebgorges/buddypress-docs/readme.txt

 * Fixes bug that broke comment moderation in some cases

 = 1.1.24 =
-* Moves Table buttons to second row of editor, for better fit on all themes
+* Moves Table buttons to third row of editor, for better fit on all themes
 * Adds Danish translation

 = 1.1.23 =